apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

   // This defines which policy to use.
 Policy should be statically configured.
 (Think about network security group concept of ec2).
   // Different RMs can refer to the same policyGroup if their static configuration is identical. string policyGroup = 3;

+  // Pass the build information of k8shim to core. map<string, string> buildInfo = 4;
 }

 // Upon success, scheduler returns RegisterResourceManagerResponse to RM, otherwise RM receives exception.